ajakubek/python-llist/docs/index.rst

 .. class:: DLList([iterable])

-   Returns a new doubly linked list initialized with elements from *iterable*.
+   Return a new doubly linked list initialized with elements from *iterable*.
    If *iterable* is not specified, the new :class:`DLList` is empty.

+   DLList objects provide the following attributes:

+   .. attribute:: first

+      First :class:`DLListNode` object in the list. `None` if list is empty.

+   .. attribute:: last

+      Last :class:`DLListNode` object in the list. `None` if list is empty.

-   DLList objects support the following methods:
+   DLList objects also support the following methods:

    .. method:: append(x)